Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9HDFITrrTTw.md

 >
 > [Laughter]
 >
-> can you do a resting [ __ ] accent you know i can you know my name's jason this is a resting [ __ ] accent right here that's it hell yeah his secret is he's always angry yeah yeah yeah i'm not angry now i'm angry always
+> can you do a resting [ __ ] accent you know I can you know my name's jason this is a resting [ __ ] accent right here that's it hell yeah his secret is he's always angry yeah yeah yeah I'm not angry now I'm angry always